DEVIL’S GOT A NEW DISGUISE: How a 1988 Aerosmith Riff Survived to 2006

 “GOT TO FIND A WAY” a raunchy song with words in Yiddish and French that AEROSMITH left out of Permanent Vacations!

-“Got to Find a Way” is an Aerosmith outtake from their 1987 sessions for Permanent Vacations.
-It’s also been referred to as “Mishugas” or “Mishegoss”, taken from the first verse.
-Mishegoss is a Yiddish word that implies craziness or idiosyncrasy.
-While we are unsure of the writing credits, it feels like a Tyler/Perry collaboration in … More “GOT TO FIND A WAY” a raunchy song with words in Yiddish and French that AEROSMITH left out of Permanent Vacations!
+“Got to Find a Way” is an intriguing Aerosmith outtake from their 1987 sessions for the Permanent Vacation album.
+Also known by its alternative titles, “Mishugas” or “Mishegoss,” the song’s first verse introduces us to the Yiddish term “mishegoss,” which suggests a sense of craziness or idiosyncrasy.
+While the exact writing credits remain unclear, the … More “GOT TO FIND A WAY” a raunchy song with words in Yiddish and French that AEROSMITH left out of Permanent Vacations!

 “SLEEPY SICKNESS” Steven Tyler’s Beethoven inspired dark ballad rejected in three iterations for AEROSMITH’s pop comeback album!